megakemp/megakemp.github.io/_posts/2017-10-20-cake-at-pluralsight.md

 See how the `"src/**/bin/Release/*Tests.dll"` _glob pattern_ was expanded into an actual path to a DLL file?
 Yeah, Cake did that.

-But how do you make sure that NUnit 3 Console Runner is actually present on the target machine?
+But how do you make sure that the NUnit 3 Console Runner is actually present on the target machine?
 Easy — you tell Cake to download the [NUnit.Console][NUnitConsole] package from the NuGet Gallery *before* it runs the script by adding a `#tool` [*preprocessor directive*][CakePreprocessorDirective]:

 ```csharp
 #tool nuget:?package=NUnit.Console&version=3.7.0